Come On Sioux Falls! Stop Helping Criminals, Lock Your Car! [OPINION]

-This is also not a small, personal event between a one person and a thief that then goes away.
+This is also not a small, personal event between one person and a thief that then goes away.
 If a car or an expensive item is stolen the police have to be involved.
 That takes police time and resources.
 Then insurance companies and probably lending institutions have to be a part of it.
-All of this we pay for, in taxes and insurance cost, and all could be avoided by being careful.
+All of this we pay for in taxes and insurance costs.
+It all can be avoided by being careful.

-Often people have a misunderstanding of crime, especially crimes like this.
+Often people misunderstand crime, especially crimes like this.
 There isn't a huge organized group of professional cat burglars out there prowling the dark streets of our fair city targeting certain people.
 It's random crimes of opportunity.
 Somebody sees a chance, like an unattended phone or a running car, and takes it.
 Whether it's someone who wants something they can't afford, wants to sell it for money, or is doing it for the thrill.

 I grew up in a town of 6000 people in western Nebraska, it was the biggest town in the area.
 In fact, when I was a kid we had to travel to the next biggest town (population 10,000) to go to Walmart or McDonald's.
 I graduated high school with about 90% of the people I started kindergarten with.
 Most everyone knew everyone and had lived there for generations.
 It was as idealistic as small-town America can get.
-And I was still raised to lock-up what I wanted to not be stolen.
+And I was still raised to lock up what I didn't want to be stolen.
 You lock your house, you lock your bike (or at least put it in the locked garage) and you lock your car.

-We weren't driven by a paranoia about some evil criminal gang.
-It was common sense to ward off the dumb kid, the drunk and the desperate.
+We weren't driven by paranoia about evil criminal gangs.
+It was common sense to ward off the dumb kid, the drunk, and the desperate.

-I have been robbed three time in my life, all because I didn't lock my stuff up.
-Once in high school, I had several cassettes stolen from a locker because I didn't lock it.
-Once in New Mexico my truck was broken into.
-The thief took a CD case of burned CD, but not the radio because I took the face off.
-They got in through the back truck cab window that was not locked.
+I have been robbed three times in my life, all because I didn't lock my stuff up.
+Once in high school, I had several cassettes stolen from my locker because I didn't lock it.
+Once in New Mexico, my truck was broken into.
+They got in through the back cab window that was not locked.
+The thief took a CD case of burned CDs, but not the radio because I took the face-off.
 The third time was in Sioux Falls, I came out one morning to find my dome light on and glove box open.
 Nothing was stolen because I didn't leave anything in the car, but I had not locked it.